vvhuiling/tp/docs/DeveloperGuide.md

 #### I. Architecture-Level Design
 The "View Transaction" feature primarily involves the following components:

+1. Parser
-1. Parser: Responsible for interpreting user input and generating a ViewCommand object.
+Responsible for interpreting user input and generating a ViewCommand object.

+2. ViewCommand
-2. ViewCommand: A subclass of the Command class, created by the Parser to represent the "view" command.
+A subclass of the Command class, created by the Parser to represent the "view" command.

+3. Nuscents
-3. Nuscents: The main application class that receives and executes commands.
+The main application class that receives and executes commands.
 It invokes the execute() method of the ViewCommand.

+4. TransactionList
-4. TransactionList: A data structure to store and manage transactions.
+A data structure to store and manage transactions.

+5. Transaction
-5. Transaction: Represents individual transactions.
+Represents individual transactions.

+6. UI
-6. UI: Handles user interface and messaging.
+Handles user interface and messaging.

 #### II.
 Component-Level Design
 1. Parser
 The Parser class identifies the "view" command and extracts the taskIndex (transaction index) from the user's input.

 2. ViewCommand
 The ViewCommand object is created by the Parser.
 It encapsulates the user's request to view a specific transaction.
 This object is passed to the Nuscents class for execution.

 3. Nuscents
 In the Nuscents class, the execute() method of the ViewCommand is called, and the taskIndex is extracted from the command.
 It then calls the viewTransaction(taskIndex) method on the TransactionList.

 4. TransactionList
 The TransactionList contains a list of Transaction objects.
 The viewTransaction(taskIndex) method retrieves the specific Transaction object based on the taskIndex.

 5. Transaction
 The Transaction class represents an individual transaction, and it contains all the relevant details of a transaction.

 6. UI